 Buying an investment property in New Jersey is the first step to generating passive income.
 Next, you’ll need to ensure that you rent to a great tenant.
-But how exactly do you find a great tenant to rent your property?
+But how exactly do you find a great tenant for your rental property?
 By having a thorough tenant screening process.

 Today’s blog will take you through everything you need to know about screening tenants.